... or keep scrolling to find out everything you need

 Also, if you have a specific need to pass your test quickly then that will serve as great inspiration.
 Perhaps you need to be able to drive a car to college, travel to and from university, or commute to a new job, for instance.

 Regardless, so long as you can commit to the time, an intensive driving course will be the perfect choice for you.
+And it goes without saying that if you'd like to discuss intensives are like before booking anything, then give us a call anytime on 0333 444 0281.

 We offer 12, 20, 32 and 40-hour intensive driving courses, as well as a specific pass-in-a-week course.
-If during your intensive driving course, you feel that you can’t handle the training, there is flexibility.
+If during your intensive driving course, you feel that you can’t handle the training, there is some flexibility.

 It’s possible to stretch the lessons out over a longer period.